Chapter 3 : Chapter III

 “I think our first day went well,” said Godric as he sat down at one of the tables, relaxing at last, as he’d been running around taking care of unexpected problems all day.

 “It was certainly exciting,” said Helga.
-“I couldn’t believe the nerve of that kid, Lord Magnus’s son… what was his name, Eustace?
+“I could not believe the nerve of Lord Magnus’s son… what was his name, Eustace?
 Riding in on a dragon!”

-“He’s fine now,” said Rowena.
-“He had quite a few nasty burns, though, so I don’t think he shall be trying something like that again.
-Let us hope not, anyway.”
+“He is well now,” said Rowena.
+“He had quite a few unpleasant burns, though, so I think he shall not be attempting something like that again.
+Let us hope not, at any rate.”

 “Good luck, Godric,” said Salazar with a wry smile.
-“Since he’s in your House, you’re the one who has to teach him – and I have a feeling he’s not finished causing trouble for you.”
+“Since he is in your House, you are the one who has to teach him – and I have a feeling he has not finished causing trouble for you.”

 “Probably not,” said Godric.
-“But I can deal with him.
+“But I can manage.
 I was just like that when I was thirteen.”